xapn/rpn-calculator-kata/README.md

 ## Getting started

-Fork this [repository](https://github.com/chrysocode/java-code-kata-boilerplate) at first, then replace the artifact coordinates used by the build system.
+Firstly, either you fork this [repository](https://github.com/chrysocode/java-code-kata-boilerplate) to put all your katas in the same repository, either you create a new repository per kata and push the kata boilerplate into it.
+Then replace the artifact coordinates used by the build system.
 Name the code kata too.
-Make changes only in the "develop" branch.
+Make changes only in the "kata" branch.
+You can use this shortened link if needed: [tinyurl.com/yyekn5rf](https://tinyurl.com/yyekn5rf).

 ### Tips